Composition of Editorial Council (in alphabetical order)

 Since 2012: Director and Professor at the International Academy for Philosophy in the Principality of Liechtenstein (IAP)

 As a philosopher, Daniel von Wachter deals with fundamental concepts such as God, truth and reason.
 He accuses representatives of postmodernism in particular Michel Foucault, Jean-François Lyotard, Richard Rorty and Jacques Derrida, of fundamentally rejecting the establishment of truth and making this rejection the standard and goal of their thinking and philosophy.
 This leads to questionable indifference and a distorted concept of truth.
 On the other hand, he takes the view that reasonable people should search for God today and strive for truth, because in truth there is a lot of power.
 Von Wachter positions himself fundamentally Christian and rejects socialism and postmodernism as well as the philosophy of the Enlightenment and its real historical consequences such as the French Revolution as a "rebellion against God's order".
+His Web of Science profile may be found here.

 His full CV and list of works may be accessed in his personal website.